teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin Blender 4.1 Dev.

-## WARNING THIS IS ONLY FOR BLENDER 4.1 WHICH IS CURRENTLY IN ALPHA THERE ARE BREAKING CHANGES FOR BLENDER 4.1 SO THIS VERSION WILL NOT WORK ON OLDER VERSION OF BLENDER!
+## WARNING THIS IS ONLY FOR BLENDER 4.1 WHICH IS CURRENTLY IN ALPHA STAGE AND SHOULD NOT BE USED FOR PRODUCTION USE, THERE ARE BREAKING CHANGES FOR BLENDER 4.1 SO THIS VERSION WILL NOT WORK ON OLDER VERSION OF BLENDER!
 ### This is the Development version for blender 4.1 Alpha only! this version could be unstable or have issues, please use an released version if you encounter issues.

 The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
 Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more